kcl-lang/kcl-lang.io/docs/user_docs/concepts/package-and-module.md

 The semantics of `import a.b.c.d` is

-1. If `kcl.mod` not exist, search the path `./a/b/c/d` from the current directory.
+1. If `kcl.mod` not exist, regard the current directory as the package root and search the path `a/b/c/d` from the current directory.
-2. If the current directory search fails, search from the root path `ROOT_PATH/a/b/c/d`, else raise a import error.
+2. If the current directory search fails, search from the root path `ROOT_PATH/a/b/c/d`, else raise an import error.

 The definition of the root path `ROOT_PATH` is the directory corresponding to the `kcl.mod` file from the current directory.